 If you have any questions or concerns about our policy you can email us: firstname.lastname@example.org

 We will not collect or monitor any personal information about you without your consent.
-The only personal information we collect is what you tell us about yourself and how you use our site.
-We use this personal information to verify your identity, provide you with the services you have requested, notify you of new or changed services, tailor the content you see on our website and to contact you as required.
+The only personal information we collect is what you tell us about yourself - through written or verbal communication - and how you use our site.
+We use this personal information to verify your identity, provide you with the services we provide, notify you of new or changed services, tailor the content you see on our website and to contact you as required.
 By providing us with this information, you are able to use our personalised features, health tools and content, to make appointments, and to join and create groups and take part in discussions.

-For health care practitioners only, when you register on the Healthshare website, you understand and agree that we may use (and where necessary disclose to third parties) the information you provide us in order to make enquiries, from time to time, to assess your compliance with the Healthshare Terms of Service.
-Such information may be disclosed to third parties reasonably necessary to make these enquiries, including but not limited to enquiries of professional associations or registration bodies and other enquiries arising from your profile which are disclosed during your registration or arise from information you provide in our community forum.
+For health care practitioners only, when you register on the HealthShare website, you understand and agree that we may use (and where necessary disclose to third parties) the information you provide us in order to make enquiries, from time to time, to assess your compliance with the HealthShare Terms of Service.
+We may also use the information to provide services to you, for marketing and communications purposes, and to verify your professional identity where necessary.
+Such information may be disclosed to third parties where reasonably necessary to make these enquiries, including but not limited to enquiries of professional associations or registration bodies and other enquiries arising from your profile which are disclosed during your registration or arise from information you provide in our community forum.

 From time to time we may ask you for feedback about our site.
 This information allows us to better understand the needs of our users and to gather information about health issues and trends.
-We store answers but these are not linked to identifying information about you and they will not be shared with third parties.
+You provide this information at your own discretion and voluntarily, and we may share this information with third parties.